ArnaudBuchholz/gpf-js/doc/linting/strict.md

-required for all GPF-JS modules
+Required for all GPF-JS modules.